FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 All of these build links when called, and then send a redirect to the generated URL.

 > You don't need these routes.
-You could hardcode URLs into the template.
+You could hard code URLs into the template.
 But doing this makes for a more maintainable application, as well as nicer looking URLs.

 The `/login` route uses the `requests_oauthlib` library to generate a proper authorization URL.
 The parameters for this URL are all defined by the [RFC](https://tools.ietf.org/html/rfc6749).
 When the link is clicked, the end user will be shown the FusionAuth themable hosted pages, where they may log in.